pupilfirst/playbook/0-introduction.md

 You needn't read this playbook cover to cover.
 Instead, focus on the areas that seem interesting to you and read just that.

 Read on to join this amazing adventure.
-Your next step is to [apply](1-application.md).
+Your next step is to read about our <a href="1-partnership.md">academic partnership with Universities</a>.